 From most major European cities, you’ll either be able to take a train or fly to the Alsace region.
 If you choose to travel via train, Alsace has two train stations: one in Strasbourg and the other in Mulhouse.
 To see which station is best for you, check train prices and times at SNCF.com.

 If you prefer to fly to the Alsace region, there are two options for airports: Strasbourg and EuroAirport Basel Mulhouse Freiburg.
 Flights to Alsace are available for many of the bigger cities in Europe, including Amsterdam, Berlin, London, Rome, Barcelona, and Madrid.

 From Germany and Switzerland

 Since the Alsace region is so close to and shares borders with Germany and Switzerland, you may want to consider renting a car for your journey.
-This option offers a lot more flexibility as well to stop and see as many Alsace villages as you would like.
-Therefore, you won’t have to be dependent on buses, taxis, or bicycles to explore the region.
+This option offers a lot more flexibility to stop and see as many Alsace villages as you would like.
+Therefore, you won’t have to depend on buses, taxis, or bicycles to explore the region.

 Did you enjoy this post?
 Pin it for later!